robballou/rotatelib/README.md

   - after (datetime or timedelta)
   - before (datetime or timedelta)
   - day (int or list of ints)
+  - endswith (string or list of strings)
   - except_day (int or list of ints)
+  - except_endswith (string or list of strings)
   - except_hour (int or list of ints)
   - except_startswith (string or list of strings)
   - has_date (datetime)